TTWNO/tait.tech/isaif.md

 purpose as part of the system.
 Once again, for purely technical reasons it is not possible for most individuals or small groups to have much autonomy in industrial society.
 Even the small-business owner commonly has only limited autonomy.
 Apart from the necessity of government regulation, he is restricted by the fact that he must fit into the economic system and conform to its requirements.
-For instance, when someone develops a new technology, the small- business person often has to use that technology whether he wants to or not, in order to remain competitive.
+For instance, when someone develops a new technology, the small-business person often has to use that technology whether he wants to or not, in order to remain competitive.

-The ‘Bad’ Parts of Technology Cannot Be Separated from the ‘Good’ Parts
 </p>

+<h2 id="the-bad-parts-of-technology-cannot-be-separated-from-the-good-parts">The ‘Bad’ Parts of Technology Cannot Be Separated from the ‘Good’ Parts</h2>

 <p id="121">121.
 A further reason why industrial society cannot be reformed in favor of freedom is that modern technology is a unified
 system in which all parts are dependent on one another.
 You can’t get rid of the “bad” parts of technology and retain only the